-During the financial year, the Group acquired a 100% interest in SeaSpray, part of Aveo Group's Saltwater Coast, Point Cook, development for a price of \$18,000,000.
-Aveo Group was formerly a shareholder of the Group, but had sold its interest in PBD before the sale of the 100% interest in SeaSpray to the Group.
-The Group has chosen to disclose this transaction in view of the significant shareholdings of MIB in both PBD and Aveo Group.
+During the 2014 financial year, the Group acquired a 100% interest in SeaSpray, part of Aveo Group's Saltwater Coast, Point Cook, development for a price of \$18,000,000.
+Aveo Group was formerly a shareholder of the Group, but had sold its interest in the Company before the sale of the 100% interest in SeaSpray to the Group.
+The Group has chosen to disclose this transaction in view of the significant shareholdings of MIB in both the Company and Aveo Group.

-The parties to the sale are 100% subsidiary company PBD (Yang Land) Pty Ltd and FKP Residential Developments Pty Ltd (a wholly owned subsidiary of the Aveo Group).
+The parties to the sale are 100% subsidiary company PBD (Yang Land) Pty Limited (PBD) and FKP Residential Developments Pty Limited (FKP) (a wholly owned subsidiary of Aveo Group).

-PBD Director David Hunt is a director FKP Residential Developments Pty Ltd. PBD Director Winson Chow is an alternate director of Aveo Group.
+Former Director David Hunt (resigned on 19 June 2015) is a director FKP Residential Developments Pty Limited.
+Director Winson Chow is an alternate director of Aveo Group.